 We flew through the outback over the same famous landmarks, but this time we had a picturesque sunset to bid us on our way.

-I came home from this experience being extremely grateful for my time with Professional Helicopter Services.
+I came home from this experience extremely grateful for my time with Professional Helicopter Services.
 Without them, all of these incredible memories would still be just a distant dream.
 I was able to see so many amazing parts of the heart of Australia that I would otherwise be oblivious to.

 I got to dangle out of a helicopter for goodness sake!
 How could I possibly have any complaints?